halosatrio/hugo-halosatrio/content/posts/beginner-collaborative-work.md

 ---
-title: "Tutorial: Working on Collaborative Project for Beginner 👨‍💻👩‍💻"
+title: "Working on Collaborative Project for Beginner 👨‍💻👩‍💻"
 date: 2020-11-22T00:56:44+07:00
 cover: "img/collaborative.jpg"
-description: "You may feel overwhelmed by your first collaborative project, but don't stop.
-Please just keep going, you may find great valuable lessons there.
+description: "You may feel overwhelmed by your first collaborative project, but please don't stop.
+Just keep going, you may find great valuable lessons there.
 Fighting!! 💪💪"
 author: Satrio
 draft: false
 toc: false